AdobeDocs/commerce-merchant-services.en/help/payment-services/fraud-protection.md

 When onboarding with Signifyd you must:

-* Contact Signifyd to set up a new account.
+1. Contact Signifyd to set up a new account.
-* [Allowlist credit card fields](https://github.com/signifyd/magento2/blob/main/docs/RESTRICT-PAYMENTS.md) to ensure Signifyd does not trigger for other payment options it does not currently support.
+1. By default, Signifyd payment methods are [allowlisted](https://github.com/signifyd/magento2/blob/main/docs/RESTRICT-PAYMENTS.md) to ensure Signifyd does not trigger for other payment options it does not currently support.
+If you want to ban a particular payment method, you must make changes.
-* Confirm with Signifyd that PayPal will not reject orders, via the merchant's fraud protection setting in Paypal, that could be approved by Signifyd.
+1. Confirm with Signifyd that PayPal will not reject orders, via the merchant's fraud protection setting in Paypal, that could be approved by Signifyd.
-* Enable the Signifyd extension to be compatible with [!DNL Payment Services]:
+1. Enable the Signifyd extension to be compatible with [!DNL Payment Services]:

-  * When using [!DNL Payment Services] in _Live_ mode, Signifyd must be in Test mode.
+  * When using [!DNL Payment Services] in _Live_ mode, Signifyd must be in Production mode.
-  * When using [!DNL Payment Services] in _Sandbox_ mode, Signifyd must be in Production mode.
+  * When using [!DNL Payment Services] in _Sandbox_ mode, Signifyd must be in Test mode.

 ## Configuration